 As a woman, making an informed decision on where to invest your money begins with understanding your options, goals and only then, putting forward your hard-earned money.
 A common confusion is: What’s the difference between the mutual fund and share market?
 And should you put your money into mutual funds or into stocks?
 Don’t worry, we’re here to clear away any doubts you may have!

-A Mutual Fund pools money from various investors and puts these funds into different assets depending on thetypes of MF such as equity, debt, gold, etc., depending on the specific scheme chosen by the investor.
-It is professionally managed and monitored by a fund manager whose goal is to generate returns for the investors.
+A Mutual Fund pools money from various investors and puts these funds into different assets depending on the types of MF such as equity, debt, gold, etc., depending on the specific scheme chosen by the investor.
+It is professionally managed and monitored by a fund manager whose goal is to generate returns for the investors, and these funds are easily accessible through a mutual fund investment platform.

 What are Stocks?